-On February 14, 2019, the Company submitted a joint permit application (the "Initial Permit Application") under the Mines Act (British Columbia) (the "Mines Act") and Environmental Management Act (British Columbia) (the "Environmental Management Act") for Project development.
+On February 14, 2019, the Company submitted a joint permit application (the "Initial Permit Application") under the Mines Act (British Columbia) (the "Mines Act") and Environmental Management Act (British Columbia) (the "Environmental Management Act") for RRIMM Project development.
 This submission adhered to guidelines set by the British Columbia Ministry of Energy, Mines and Low Carbon Innovation ("EMLI") and the British Columbia Ministry of Environment.
 The application also conformed to the Joint Information Requirements Table ("IRT") crafted by the British Columbia Mine Development Review Committee.

 On February 15, 2022, the Company submitted an amended Mines Act and Environmental Management Act permit application (the "Amended Permit Application") in response to Ministry feedback.
-EMLI's evaluation will determine the permit's progression to the detailed technical review phase.

-Meetings with EMLI on March 30 and May 3, 2022, provided additional clarity on the Amended Permit Application.
+Meetings with EMLI on March 30 and May 3, 2022 provided additional clarity on the Amended Permit Application.
 In July 2022, EMLI requested screening and additional geotechnical assessments as part of the Amended Permit Application.
 The test pit investigation results from August to September 2022 guided SRK Consulting (Canada) Inc. in detailed design drawings and required operations materials.

-As of March 31, 2023, the Company submitted requested information and engineering designs to EMLI based on July 2022 feedback.
+In March, 2023, the Company submitted requested information and engineering designs to EMLI based on July 2022 feedback.
 An April 21, 2023 meeting with EMLI discussed the submitted material and outlined the next steps for the final detailed technical review.

-As of May 3, 2023, EMLI successfully completed the screening process for the Company's Initial Permit Application.
+In May 3, 2023, EMLI successfully completed the screening process for the Company's Initial Permit Application.
 Subsequently, EMLI accepted the Company's screened Initial Permit Application submissions and issued a "Terms of Reference and Work Plan" for the RRIMM Project which marked the Company's advancement into the final review phase of the permitting process.